West Michigan Grants

 Not limited to Science, Technology, Engineering, and Mathematics education – we prefer to focus on Strategies That Engage Minds.

-- Heritage Museum of Newaygo County – Children’s Education Program
+- Newaygo County Environmental Coalition - Michigan Green Schools Environmental Education Program

 Health/Nutrition/Dental Care